Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 **The key difference between Opt1 and Opt2 is whether LLM has been fine-tuned for the downstream task and frozen**
 Meaning in opt1 hubert is not finetuned.
 In opt2, hubert is fine-tuned for classification.
 I am going to start with option 2 here.

-Opt1 not as much clearly described how ASR hubert model is used without standlone fine-tuning.
+Standlone finetuning would most probably give better results than just loading pretrained model.